santimirandarp/shortcuts/vim.md

 * Vim is a terminal text editor
 * This are only the basics of vim, but not the very basics.
 * **VA** is viewable area.

+## Syntaxis
+Modifiers are special keys that we list below.
+After a modifier a dash (-) is added.

+C = Ctrl
+A = Alt
+S = shift

 ## Motions
 M, L, H: cursor on middle, low or high area of VA.
 \>\> , << : controls indention of lines.